digital-asset/daml/docs/source/daml/intro/2_DamlScript.rst

 To archive a contract use the ``archiveCmd`` instead of ``createCmd``.
 Whereas ``createCmd`` takes an instance of a template, ``archiveCmd`` takes a reference to a created contract.
 Archiving requires authorization from controllers.

+Contracts are also archived whenever a `consuming choice </daml/intro/4_Transformations.html#choices-in-the-ledger-model>`_ is exercised.

 .. important::
     Archive choices are present on all templates and cannot be removed.